mohitagarwal11/tetris-game/README.md

-Hello, so i made this game as a vibe code session, seemed cool so i am pushing it here.
-Works only for linux right now because windows input is something i am still working on for console based games.
+I built this Tetris game in C during a late-night code session and ended up liking it enough to share.
+Right now it runs on Linux only.

-Thank you for checking my project.
+Thanks for checking out my project.

-:)